isaquebrb/vote-session/README.md

 Notes:
 - There is an integration that randomly allow the document to vote or not
 - You can update the value of SESSION_DURATION_MINUTES parameter, to change the duration time

+## Kafka

+This solution uses [CloudKarafka](https://www.cloudkarafka.com/docs/index.html), this feature provides Apache Kafka as service on cloud.
+So when the voting is done, a message will be sent to the CloudKarafka topic.
+In the **application.properties** you can see these configs, like topic name, authentication to cloudkarafka, bootstrap servers and group id name.
+Spring boot simple doc: https://www.cloudkarafka.com/docs/spring.html